HungPham2002/DIKO/README.md

 ![Loss](https://github.com/HungPham2002/DIKO/blob/main/pics/loss.png)
 ![Accuracy](https://github.com/HungPham2002/DIKO/blob/main/pics/accuracy.png)

 Attention: I do not code the techniques used for data augmentation as Authors did to reimbalance datasets.
-Hence, The result is lower 1% than the Author's DIKO (before).
+Hence, The result is lower 1% than the Author's DIKO (before oversampling).